FernandoRocha88/WalkthroughProject02/README.md

 	* This customer, has a tenure level, which is the number of months this person has used our product/service.

 ## Business Requirements
 As a Data Analyst from Code Institute Consulting, you are requested by Telco division to provide actionable insights and data driven recommendations to a Telecom corporation.
-This company has substantial customer base and is interested to manage churn levels and understand how the sales team could better interact with prospects.
+This client has substantial customer base and is interested to manage churn levels and understand how the sales team could better interact with prospects.
+The data has been shared by the client

-* 1 - I want to better manager customer churn levels by understanding the patterns from my customer base.
+* 1 - The client wants to better manager customer churn levels by understanding the patterns from customer base.
-* 2 - I am interested to tell whether or not a given prospect will churn.
-If so, when?
-In addition I am interested to from which customer group/cluster this prospect will belong, and based on that, present potential factors that could mantain/bring the prospect to a non-churnable cluster
+* 2 - The client is interested to tell whether or not a given prospect will churn.
+If so, the client is interested to know when.
+In addition the client is interested to know from which cluster this prospect will belong in the customer base, and based on that, present potential factors that could mantain and/or bring the prospect to a non-churnable cluster.

 ## Hypothesis and how to validate?